 Paseo de la Reforma

-Modeled after the Champs-Élysées during the Porfirian era, this gorgeous tree-lined street has some of the city’s tallest and most architecturally stunning buildings. on Sundays, it is closed to car traffic from 7 AM until 2 PM and is filled with people and families walking, biking and jogging.
-Bikes rentals are available if you want to go for a ride.
-The Paseo de la Reforma section is part of a larger loop that is closed to traffic and passes through many parts of CDMX.
-There are free zumba/aerobic classes with people of all ages and fitness levels participating.
-Fun stations are set up for kids or the “kid-in-you” to try, with activities such as hula hoops!
-This is a great way to spend a day with the family and get some exercise – so put on your sneakers and head to Reforma if you’re in town next Sunday!
+Modeled after the Champs-Élysées during the Porfirian era, this gorgeous tree-lined street has some of the city’s tallest and most architecturally stunning modern buildings.
+On Sundays, it is closed to car traffic from 7 AM until 2 PM and is filled with people and families walking, biking and jogging.
+Bikes rentals are available if you want to go for a spin.
+The Paseo de la Reforma section is part of a larger loop that is closed to traffic and passes through many parts of CDMX on the way to the Zócalo.
+There are free zumba/aerobic classes for people of all ages and fitness levels.
+Fun stations with activities like hula hoops are set up for kids or the “kid-in-you” to try!
+This is a great way to spend a morning with the family and get some exercise – so put on your sneakers and head to Reforma if you’re in town next Sunday.